LaurinZubler/sa-documentation/chapters/user-study.typ

 #global.paragraph(
   [Background],
   [
     Laura is a first-year landscape architecture student at the OST who likes to be outside and enjoys nature.
-For her studies she moved to Rapperswil and first has to build up a new circle of friends.
+For her studies, she moved to Rapperswil and first has to build up a new circle of friends.
 She joined the university sailing club to connect with fellow students and try something new.
-The club organises a sailing courses every semester and she has registered for the beginner course.
+The club organises sailing courses every semester and she has registered for the beginner course.
 Sailing is taught on small dinghies that are operated alone.
   ]
 )